mrgoonie/pixi-transform-tool/README.md

 - Hold CTRL/CMD for scaling from the registration point.

 ## Notes:
-- Must include "js/plugins/gpixi.js" and "js/plugins/helper.js" before "js/transform-tool-v4-v01.js"
+- Must include "js/plugins/gpixi.js" and "js/plugins/helper.js" before "js/plugins/pixi-transform-tool.min.js"
 - jQuery is a need as well!
 (Sorry, I'm just too lazy to write pure Javascript)
+- Hammer JS is required for multi touch handling.
-- The code is under development and hadn't been compressed.
+- The code is still under development, there could be some bugs.
+But overall, it's good enough to go.

 Please feel free to contribute!